BtPht/AI-Backgammon/README.md

 code that needs serious cleaning and refactoring.
 It would not be wise to use it as it.

-Three distinguished parts can be identified :
+Three distinct parts can be identified :
         1- The interface defining how an external code should use this IA
                 * backgammon.h
         2- Functions creating a list of all the movements possibles for a